o-jasper/julia-glplot/readme.markdown

     push(LOAD_PATH, "$(julia-glplot)/julia-glplot")

 If you didn't forget to run `make` in parse-c-header, things can be loaded with paths originating from that.
-There is an example in `doc/juliarc_part.jl`
+There is an example in `doc/example_juliarc_part.jl`
+(it includes things needed by parse-c-header)

 #### run.sh and running the examples/test
 `run.sh` needs a single argument; the file to be run.
 That file then `load`s